pyodide/pyodide-blog/content/posts/314-release.md

 ## Acknowledgements

 A big thank you to Python Steering Council members and the broader Python community for their support and feedback on PEP 783 and related standards.
+Thanks also to the [cibuildwheel](https://cibuildwheel.pypa.io/) team for adding PyEmscripten support, and to the [Pydantic](https://pydantic.dev/) team for writing a guide on building and publishing PyEmscripten wheels for Rust-based packages.

 Thanks to all the contributors who made this release possible: